 Q: Can a product be considered legally defective if it hasn’t been recalled?

 Yes.
-While millions of products are recalled each year, (i) these recalls are issued only after a dangerous feature has been discovered, and (ii) many dangerous products are never recalled.
-As a result, while you can check to see if the product that injured you or a family member has been recalled, this should not be a factor in your decision to speak with an attorney.
+While millions of products are recalled each year, these recalls are issued only after a dangerous feature has been discovered.
+On the other hand, many defective products are never recalled at all.
+Therefore, while you can check to see if the product that injured you or a family member has been recalled, this should not be a factor in your decision to speak with a products liability lawyer.

 Q: What compensation is available for injuries from dangerous and defective products?

 In a product liability case, you can seek to recover compensation for all of your injury-related losses.
 These losses can be far greater than most victims realize.
-Therefore, you should speak with an attorney about your legal rights if you have any suspicion that you may have a product liability claim.
+Therefore, you should speak with an attorney about your legal rights if you have any suspicion that you may have a product liability claim because of a defective product.
 The losses that can be recovered in a product liability case include:

 - Past and future medical expenses